strimzi/strimzi.github.io/contributing/index.md

 So as to be transparant and to ensure that all potential maintainers are judged fairly and consistently the following criteria should be taken into account in electing new maintainers:

 ## Criteria
-Some evidence of the following are given particular weight:

 * Sustained contributions over at least 3 months ideally including non-trivial PRs.
 * An area of developing expertise.
 This includes the HTTP Bridge and Oauth components.
 The candidate does not have to be the _go-to_ expert, but they should have a more than superficial understanding of at least one area.
 For example: